nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

    `IndexStateHookType`).
 2. The first item is a reference to the state variable (of type `T`).
 3. The second item is the setter function for it (of type `Dispatch<SetStateAction<T>>`).
-This mutates the state and triggers are render of the functional component.
+This mutates the state and triggers are render of the function component.
 4. It has to be initialized w/ whatever value is on the _right hand side_ 👉 expression.
-So it is a pretty simple way of making functional components have initial state.
+So it is a pretty simple way of making function components have initial state.

 > ⚠ Beware the issue of ["stale closures"](https://dmitripavlutin.com/react-hooks-stale-closures/)
 > when using `useState()`.
 The stale closure problem occurs when a closure captures outdated